miyagi-sensei/georgia/class1.md

 > - then `./a.out < in.txt` runs the program and redirects contents of `in.txt` as input

 > ### Bad Habits
+> - confusing Cartesian grid with row/column convention. always be vigilant and meticulous about conventions
 > - some code is more prone to mistakes:
 >   - Using 1 big 2D array for paint jobs rank instead of 3 arrays (`PaintRank[][]` instead of `Red[], Blue[], Green[]`)
 >     - this creates the mental burden of remembering 0, 1, 2 corresponds to red, blue and green instead of red, green and blue => increases chance of mistakes